 Q: What browsers can I use for the Pricing application?
 (FAQ017)

-A: The Pricing application works using Chrome, Firefox and Internet Explorer.
+A: The Pricing application works using Google Chrome and Internet Explorer.
 We don't support IE versions below 9.0.
 The application may still work, but the look and potentially some functionality will be lost.

 Q: How do I select multiple values -- for example SSA State Code -- when creating a study size estimate?
 (FAQ018)